-Who doesn’t want to leave moody sad Grumplestiltskin behind?
+Who doesn’t want to leave moody and sad behind?
+Let’s send Grumplestiltskin packing.

 Happy people handle life better.